 Short answer: Yes.

 To be more accurate, firewalls are necessary in any enterprise.
-With data moving more and more to the cloud, firewalls are more important than ever.
-Network segmentation on premise was challenging to begin with.
+With data moving more and more to the cloud, firewalls are more critical than ever.
+Network segmentation on-premise was challenging to begin with.
 Now, a new segmentation challenge exists in the cloud.
-We really don’t see firewalls going away any time soon.
-Companies are ditching old-school on-premises server technology and are moving to hosting data in Azure and AWS which still needs protection.
+We don’t see firewalls going away any time soon.
+Companies are ditching old-school on-premises server technology and are moving to hosting data in Azure and AWS, which still needs protection.